tomgxz/Kraken/REPORT.md

     return redirect(url_for("site_create_options_generate"))
   ```

   After this, it redirects to `site_create_options_generate`.
-This will collect all of the `flask.session` data and store it in the dictionary `siteSettings` (and then clear the session data).
-It then calls the function `createSiteStructure` and passes said dictionary, and redirects the user to the site they just generated.
+This will collect the `flask.session` data and store it in the dictionary `siteSettings` (and then clear the session data).
+It then calls the function `createSiteStructure`, passes said dictionary, and redirects the user to the site they just generated.

   The `createSiteStructure` takes the `siteSettings` dictionary and converts it into a database object, along with generating the required server-side files and directories.
-The data was originally going to be stored in a JSON or XML file, however I opted to use config files (`.ini`) as the `ConfigParser` python library allows for easier editing and creation of data storage.
+The data was originally going to be stored in a JSON or XML file.
+However, I opted to use config files (`.ini`) as the `ConfigParser` Python library allows for easier editing and creation of data storage.
 The storage of site pages and code files is stored in a `.json` file.
 An example `site.ini` file may look like this:

   ```ini
   [settings]